 Boat shuttle to Devils Fork State park and car shuttle to return you to your car at the Bad Creek Access required.

 Two day hikes can be composed of any number of combinations of the many day hikes described.

 Multiple Day Hike: The Jocassee Gorges Traverse (challenging/breathtaking)

 Two to Three Day Hike, Laurel Valley Access to Bad Creek Access.
 Distance: 30.3 miles.

 This is the full monty!
 It takes in the distances covered by both "Day Hikes 5 and 6", effectively traversing the Jocassee Gorges.
 It is 16.4 miles from Bad Creek to Canebrake, and 13.9 miles from Canebrake to the Laurel Valley, so take your pick on which way to proceed.
-Either way, you would camp at the remarkably beautiful campsite where the Toxaway River enters Lake Jocassee.
+Either way, there are several well maintained campsites, including the remarkably beautiful campsite where the Toxaway River enters Lake Jocassee.
 Car shuttle would be required.